SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/deploy-on-citrix.md

 The way we’ve solved this is to register the necessary keys under the `HKEY_LOCAL_MACHINE` hive in the registry (64-bit machine).

-These keys contain the values that will be copied to the `HKEY_CURRENT_USER` keys for a user when he/she starts a Microsoft Office program. **These keys will be written AFTER any login scripts has been run, so it is impossible to remove them using such a script**.
+These keys contain the values that will be copied to the `HKEY_CURRENT_USER` keys for a user when he/she starts a Microsoft Office program. **These keys will be written AFTER any login scripts have been run, so it is impossible to remove them using such a script**.

 The problem with the above solution is that for every user that logs in and starts any of the Microsoft Office programs, these registry keys will be copied to their local `HKEY_CURRENT_USER` registry hive and they will get a question asking them if they want to install SuperOffice Ribbons.